awsdocs/amazon-sns-developer-guide/doc_source/sns-monitoring-using-cloudwatch.md

    + **Topic Metrics**
    + **Metrics with no dimensions**

 1. To view more detail, choose a specific item\.
-For example, if you choose **Topic Metrics** and then choose **NumberOfMessagesPublished**, the average number of published Amazon SNS messages for a five\-minute period throughout the time range of 6 hours is displayed\.
+For example, if you choose **Topic Metrics** and then choose **NumberOfMessagesPublished**, the average number of published Amazon SNS messages for a 1\-minute period throughout the time range of 6 hours is displayed\.

 ## Set CloudWatch alarms for Amazon SNS metrics<a name="SNS_AlarmMetrics"></a>